Local authorities to take over response to Ruidoso fires

-On Tuesday, 1,006 personnel were assigned to the South Fork Fire and the Salt Fire.
-Now, there are 860 personnel.
+On Tuesday, June 25, 1,006 personnel were assigned to the South Fork Fire and the Salt Fire.
+As of July 3, there are 532 personnel.

 Crews reported rain and high humidity minimalized the growth of the South Fork and Salt Fires in the Ruidoso area.

-We learned Friday that the FBI is now assisting state, federal and tribal investigators working to figure out how the fires started.
+Lightning caused the South Fork Fire.
+The FBI is now assisting state, federal and tribal investigators working to figure out how the Salt Fire started.
 The FBI is asking anyone with information that can help with their investigation to call 1-800-CALL-FBI (225-5324).
 They are offering a reward.

 Impact